-What we do

-Keep the lights on

-by operating our network assets effectively

-Fix the network

-if equipment gets damaged or is faulty

-Connect customers

-by upgrading existing networks or building new ones

-Operate a smart system by managing two way power

-flows and flexible services

-The area we serve
+The area served by us is shown in the map below.

-We deliver electricity to eight million customers (27% of the UK population) over an area of 55,000km2.
+We deliver electricity to 7.9 million customers (27% of the UK population) over an area of 55,000km2.
 This electricity is distributed over 220,000km of overhead lines and underground cables, fed from 185,000 substations.
 Our network changes rapidly and now has an increasing number of low carbon technologies connected to it, including renewable generation.

 Through our innovation work, we are adapting to the rapid changes in our network by developing novel ways of operating our assets, trialling smart technologies and finding new ways of enabling all our customers to participate in the energy transition.
+We deliver electricity to our 7.9m customers in the Midlands, South West and South Wales.